roman-gardens/gre/content/place/gallia_lugdunensis/noyal-chatillon-sur-Seiche.md

 A modest farmhouse (Phase 1) was built about CE 30.
 To the south extended a *courtyard* (65 x 70 m), delimited by a *trench,* which may have had a garden.
 Outbuildings included a forge, a workshop, and three small homes with fireplaces.

-About CE 80, the farmhouse was razed to make room for the first villa (Phase 2).Built of small stones, this villa consisted of five rooms in a line extending 26.5 meters along the north side of a gallery.
+About CE 80, the farmhouse was razed to make room for the first villa (Phase 2).
+Built of small stones, this villa consisted of five rooms in a line extending 26.5 meters along the north side of a gallery.
 A wall replaced the trench delimiting the *courtyard.* Outbuildings included a barn, a mill, and a chalk oven, in addition to the forge and homes.

 Then, somewhere around 180, residential structures were attached to the outside of the wall on the east side of the *courtyard* (Phase 3).
 They may have been the residence of the villicus.
 A little to the south and also outside the *courtyard* was built a square *fanum,* a type of temple thought to be of Celtic origin and consisting of a tower in a *courtyard* surrounded by a gallery.